 1. Introduction

-A little over fifty years ago, in the year 1967 French high schools saw the introduction of a new subject: “introduction to economic and social facts”.
-This new teaching was created as part of a reform of the high school conducted by the National Education Minister, Christian Fouchet.
-It was soon renamed “Economic and Social Sciences” (Sciences économiques et sociales - SES) a"nd its explicit mission was of "opening the school to society (Chatel, 1993; Galy, Le Nader & Combemale, 2015).
+In 1967 a new subject was introduced in the French high school: “introduction to economic and social facts”.
+This new teaching was created as part of a larger school reform conducted by the National Education Minister, Christian Fouchet.
+It was soon renamed “Economic and Social Sciences” (Sciences économiques et sociales - SES) and was animated by a “desire to modernise the school and open it up to the contemporary world” (Chatel, 1993, p.
+7).
 To do so, the designers choose to emphasize two dimensions: the first is overcoming the existing disciplinary divisions in the academic sphere and favouring an entry by "objects".
 This means that each social phenomenon is studied in their different dimensions (economic social, political, historical, etc.) by mobilizing the tools and knowledge established by the various social sciences - including economics.
-The second specificity lies in the primacy of an active pedagogy that favours studying documents and dialogue course rather than lecture and dictation, the following being the most common in the French school system.
-The study of science, economics, politics, etc. means to build an intellectual posture, allowing students to question their own representations and those conveyed in their environment using methods, tools and knowledge established by researchers in the corresponding disciplines, not forgetting that, although one paradigm usually dominates at a given moment, all knowledge is provisional (Kuhn, 1962).
-The first programs in 1967 were accompanied by the following official instructions "the originality of this teaching is undoubtedly to lead to the knowledge of our current societies and their mechanisms, to establish an uncertain secondary relationship between culture and economic and social realities.
-But this knowledge can only be gradually introduced: to ensure the formation of an "experimental" mind, these are the most reasonable objectives of this new discipline" (Ministère de l’Education nationale (MEN), 1967).
+The second specificity lies in the primacy of an active pedagogy that favours studying documents and dialogue course rather than lecture and dictation.
+The study of social sciences, economics, politics, etc. means to build an intellectual posture, allowing students to question their own representations and those conveyed in their environment using methods, tools and knowledge established by researchers in the corresponding disciplines, not forgetting that, although one paradigm usually dominates at a given moment, all knowledge is provisional (Kuhn, 1962).
+The first programs in 1967 were accompanied by the following official instructions: "the originality of this teaching is undoubtedly to lead to the knowledge of our current societies and their mechanisms, to establish an uncertain secondary relationship between culture and economic and social realities.
+But this knowledge can only be gradually introduced: to ensure the formation of an "experimental" mind, these are the most reasonable objectives of this new discipline" (MEN, 1967).

-The openness to the socio-economic world, intellectual rigor and attention to pluralism combination clearly aims at strengthening citizenship among pupils.
+The openness to the socio-economic world, intellectual rigour and attention to pluralism combination clearly aims at strengthening citizenship among pupils.
 Nevertheless, the designers of this teaching specified that "the economic and social initiation is not the equivalent of a civic education common to all sections of the second degree" (Ibid.), but takes place among the "fundamental disciplines” and "defines one section" of the general high school, which reflects one of the lasting ambiguities of the SES: its opportunity to generalize the teaching to all the streams of the school, as it happens with history-geography or philosophy.
 The current objectives set out in the preamble of the programs are stated in significant order: "to enable students to progressively appropriate the concepts, methods and essential problems of three social sciences", "to prepare students for the pursuit post-baccalaureate " and finally " to contribute to their civic education" (MEN, 2013).
-Although these three goals can by no means be considered as exclusive, and may even be complementary, a certain number of tensions emerge between them as shown by the almost uninterrupted controversies that SES teaching raised since its creation.
+Although these three goals can by no means be considered as exclusive, and may even appear complementary, a certain number of tensions emerge between them as shown by the almost uninterrupted controversies that SES teaching has raised since its creation.